Introduction: NBFC Registration in India

 - NBFC Registration: Fees

-On the other hand a residuary non-banking company consists of the company that is engaged as under any scheme in the activity of receiving deposits by means of contributions.
+On the other hand a residuary non-banking company consists of a company that is engaged as under any scheme in the activity of receiving deposits by means of contributions.

 - Mortgage guarantee company